-It used to be that China was considered the ‘factory of the world’.
-Most of the world would imagine long lines of workers swiftly assembling low-cost goods through the manufacturing process for the consumption of foreign markets.
+Economists used to consider China as the ‘factory of the world’.
+Most of the world would imagine long lines of workers swiftly assembling low-cost-goods-manufacturing for the consumption of foreign markets.
 This model sought to exploit its workers – with high staff turnover commonplace – as well as the environment.
 However, as John Pabon states in his article “A New Era of Chinese Industry…”, this is no longer the case.
 Today, the sustainability expert and China advisor states that this is especially true because of Chinese automation.

-According to Pabon, the Chinese industry has been forced into a rethink of how it uses resources and labor with a slowing economy and a rise in competition from neighbors such as Vietnam, India, and Indonesia having an impact on costs and China’s place in the international supply chain.
-For example, US Fashion Companies are Starting to Look Beyond China… China’s workers are being more handsomely rewarded for their endeavors than they were 15 to 20 years ago, to such an extent that once productivity is factored in, wages are just 4% lower than their United States equivalent.1
+According to Pabon, the Chinese industry has been forced into a rethink of how it uses resources and labor.
+This is in light of a slowing economy and a rise in competition from neighbors like Vietnam and India.
+Likewise, Indonesia and other neighboring countries have an impact on costs and China’s place in the international supply chain.
+For example, US Fashion Companies are Starting to Look Beyond China… Yet, China businesses are handsomely rewarding their workers for their endeavors than they were 15 to 20 years ago.
+They’re rewarding to the point that once they factor in productivity, wages are just 4% lower than their U.S. equivalent.1

 A new plan is therefore required, and it appears that automation is its driving force.
-In 2014, President Xi Jinping promised a ‘robot revolution’ to upgrade factories and technologies all over the country and this has already started being put into place.
+In 2014, President Xi Jinping promised a ‘robot revolution’ to upgrade factories and technologies all over the country.
+Fortunately, this has already started as companies are now putting this into place.
 One manufacturing process hub in Guangdong hopes to have full automation in its factories by 2020, while at sink manufacturer Ying Ao, 140 full-time workers have been replaced by 9 robots.

-In this blog, we will look at how manufacturing process automation in China is already having an impact on the international supply chain, and what the future is going to look like.
+This blog discusses how manufacturing process automation in China is already having an impact on the international supply chain.
+It also touches on what the future is going to look like.

 Higher Efficiency, Lower Costs

-The most obvious impact that artificial intelligence has on the manufacturing process, is that it is much more cost effective than the previous model of staffing factories with fatigued workers who, because of rising labor costs but longer hours, are effectively producing less for more.
+The most obvious impact that artificial intelligence has on the manufacturing process, is that it is much more cost-effective than the previous model of staffing factories with fatigued workers who, because of rising labor costs but longer hours, are effectively producing less for more.
 One example is Carl Zeiss Vision Technologies, a German company with a factory in China.
-Upon learning in 2012 that their China factory cost twice as much to run as the one in Mexico.
+In 2012, Zeiss learned that their China factory cost twice as much to run as the one in Mexico.
 It also learned that their base in India cost four times as much.
 So, the company decided to implement ‘free form’ automation techniques to replace some of its workers.
 The machines now fulfill several jobs whether it’s cutting shapes, polishing glass, or producing packaging.

 Although Zeiss currently has 70 fewer workers than in 2012 output has increased from four million to five million lenses.
 The result is lower production costs, as Zeng Zhiyong highlights: “The productivity improvement neutralized China’s rising labor costs.
 Now our cost per lens is the lowest of all the Zeiss factories in the world.”
 Read details- “Global Supply Chain News: Using Robots to Attack High Labor Costs – in China!”